featbit/featbit/README.md

 **[Pro Solution for Big Data](https://docs.featbit.co/docs/tech-stack/standard-vs.-professional)**, a [professional version](https://docs.featbit.co/docs/installation/full-installation) tailored for teams and companies to accommodate in excess of millions of daily online users with feature usage, custom events, and A/B testing insights.

-**Replay Proxy/Agent**, host a feature flag service in your customers' private environments.
+**Relay Proxy/Agent**, host a feature flag service in your customers' private environments. (coming soon)

 **ChatGPT Tech Debt Reduction** (experimental features), utilize ChatGPT4 and FeatBit's fine-tuning solution to minimize technical debt.